truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * Range of row keys by starting and ending rowkeys.

 Cloud BigTables stores data lexicographically, which means 3 > 20, but 20 > 03.
 * The Rowkey is composed of multiple value.
-MAke sure you use a proper rowkey separator
+Make sure you use a proper rowkey separator
 * So, if you store integer in your RowKey, pad with leading zeroes.
 * Also, a rowkey should be short : 4Kb.
 Larger keys results in lower performance
 * Design the rowKeys to retrieve a well-defined range of rows